gsoft-inc/wl-web-configs/docs/default.md

 !!!warning Before you continue...

-The prefered way for using these configuration libraries is **not** by installing them manually, but rather by **scaffolding** your application with Workleap's [foundry-cli](https://github.com/gsoft-inc/wl-foundry-cli).
+The preferred way for using these configuration libraries is **not** by installing them manually, but rather by **scaffolding** your application with Workleap's [foundry-cli](https://github.com/gsoft-inc/wl-foundry-cli).

 +++ pnpm
 ```bash